 Also, you need a partner where futures options are allowed.
 Not all of them allow trading futures options.
 There are many firms for example where futures option selling is not allowed.
 If you are considering nondirectional trading with futures options, you need to have them enabled.
 Here is a list of firms where you can trade futures options:

-This article was written by one of our guest blogger, Gery Nagy.
+This article was written by one of our guest bloggers, Gery Nagy.
 He is a professional options trader who has been trading (futures) options since 2005.
 You can read more about his thoughts and idea on his website at www.optionsrules.com.

 Futures options trading